apache/datafusion-ballista-python/README.md

 ## Roadmap

-- Support reading JSON.
+- Support reading JSON
-- Support distributed Python UDFs and UDAFs.
+- Support distributed Python UDFs and UDAFs
-- Add support for Substrait, allowing execution against other execution engines that are supported by DataFusion's Python bindings (currently, Polars, Pandas, and cuDF).
+- Add support for Substrait, allowing execution against other execution engines that are supported by DataFusion's Python bindings (currently, Polars, Pandas, and cuDF)

 ## Examples